McNepp/QApplicationContext/README.md

       void summaryChanged();
     };

 And here's how this property will be automatically set to the ApplicationContext's `PropFetcherAggregator`.
-Note the ampersand in the property-value that means *reference to another member*:
+Note the ampersand as the first character of the property-value, which makes this a *reference to another member*:

     context -> registerService(Service<PropFetcherAggregator>{injectAll<PropFetcher>()}, "propFetcherAggregator");